Luke Voit

-Louis Linwood Voit III (born February 13, 1991) is an American professional baseball first baseman in the Milwaukee Brewers organization.
-He has previously played in Major League Baseball (MLB) for the New York Yankees, St. Louis Cardinals, San Diego Padres and Washington Nationals.
+Louis Linwood Voit III (born February 13, 1991) is an American professional baseball first baseman for the Tohoku Rakuten Golden Eagles of Nippon Professional Baseball (NPB).
+He has previously played in Major League Baseball (MLB) for the New York Yankees, St. Louis Cardinals, San Diego Padres, Washington Nationals, and Milwaukee Brewers.

 Voit played college baseball for the Missouri State Bears and made his MLB debut in 2017 with the Cardinals.
 He played for them in 2018 before being traded to the Yankees during the season.
 By 2019, he became the Yankees' starting first baseman and in 2020, he led MLB in home runs.
 In August 2022, Voit was traded with several prospects to the Washington Nationals for Juan Soto and Josh Bell.
+He signed with the Brewers for the 2023 season.

 Amateur career

 Voit attended Lafayette High School in Wildwood, Missouri.
 He played for Lafayette's baseball team as a first baseman and third baseman in his first three years, and as a catcher in his senior year.
 He also played on their football team as a fullback and middle linebacker.

 Voit received interest from NCAA Division I teams as a football player, but shoulder injuries ended his football career.
 The Kansas City Royals selected Voit in the 32nd round of the 2009 Major League Baseball draft, but he did not sign.
 Voit attended Missouri State University, where he played college baseball for the Missouri State Bears for four years.

 In 2011, Voit played collegiate summer baseball with the Harwich Mariners of the Cape Cod Baseball League, and was named a league all-star.
 In 2012, his junior season, he batted .298 with six home runs and 46 runs batted in (RBIs) in 62 games.
 However, he tore the labrum in his right shoulder and went unselected in the 2012 MLB draft.
 As a senior in 2013, he played in 54 games, hitting .299 with two home runs and 30 RBIs.
 After his senior year, the St. Louis Cardinals selected Voit in the 22nd round of the 2013 Major League Baseball draft.